SpectraL519/cpp-ap/docs/tutorial.md

 > [!IMPORTANT]
 >
-> If a parser encounters an unrecognized argument flag during *known* args parsing, then the flag will be collected and the currently processed optional argument will be reset.
+> If a parser encounters an unrecognized argument flag during *known* args parsing, then the flag will be collected and the currently processed optional argument is reset.
 That means that any value following an unrecognized flag will be used to parse positional arguments or treated as an unknown argument as well (if there are no unparsed positional arguments).
 Let's consider an example:
 >
 > ```cpp
 > parser.add_positional_argument("positional")